TIBCOSoftware/snappydata/docs/monitoring/monitoring.md

 * **Number of parallel tasks**: Due to concurrency, multiple queries may take cores and a specific query can take longer.
 To fix this, you can create a new scheduler and [assign appropriate cores to it](../best_practices/setup_cluster.md).

 * **GC time**: Occasionally, on-heap object creation can slow down a query because of garbage collection.
 In these cases, it is recommended that you increase the on-heap memory, especially when you have row tables.

+<a id="historyserver"></a>
+## Spark History Server
+The Spark History server is an HTTP server that let you analyze the Spark jobs.

+The first step in tuning query performance in TIBCO ComputeDB is to understand the query physical plan that is available through the SQL tab on the TIBCO ComputeDB Monitoring console.
+The detailed execution plan requires one to understand the jobs and tasks associated with the query.
+This is available in the Jobs/Tasks tab.
+However, if the TIBCO ComputeDB Monitoring console is not accessible to the investigator, it becomes a difficult exercise.
+To overcome this, TIBCO recommends to turn on the History server for production applications.

+To turn on the History server, do the following:

+1. Ensure to provide a shared disk that can be accessed from all the TIBCO ComputeDB nodes.
+If you do not have the NFS access, use HDFS.
+2. Provide the permissions to access the shared folder when you start TIBCO ComputeDB.  <!--- provide info with examples for how to do this .... (see spark docs). --->
+3. Start the History server.
+			./sbin/start-history-server.sh
+	This creates a web interface at http://<server-url>:18080 by default, listing incomplete and completed applications and attempts.
+    For more details about History server, refer to [Configuring History Server](https://spark.apache.org/docs/latest/monitoring.html#environment-variables).